richardeigenmann/SlidingTiles/Readme.md

 nodes are visited before the level 2 nodes are checked and so on.

-## Rendering
+## Rendering with a Rendering Singleton where Renderables register themselves

 The SFML documentation suggests that you use this code to draw a window.
 Note how the loop in the main method clears the canvas then draws the various objects and then displays the window.
 This means that the main loop needs to know about everything that is going on in the game and needs to keep track of it's state so it can decide what to draw.
-For instance you don't want to draw the victory roll banner while the game is still playing.
+For instance you would not want to draw the victory roll banner while the game is still playing.

 ```c++
 #include <SFML/Audio.hpp>